 The Temperature of the Area

-According to the Great Barrier Reef, it is assumed that the temperature of water in the Red Sea is always more than the algae that are living in the corals.
-It means that while the reefs are not immune to bleaching completely, they have gone a little of that of the other main beaches, leaving them unharmed.
+According to the Great Barrier Reef, it is assumed that the water temperature in the Red Sea is always more than the algae living in the corals.
+While the reefs are not immune to bleaching completely, they have gone a little of that of the other main beaches, leaving them unharmed.

 The Red Sea has included a time of geographic isolation from the enormous bodies of the ocean; there is an increased rate of endemism, with approximately 17% of fish and 6% of corals being prevalent.

 The bird species are about 109 in number.
-The regions across the archipelago are the comfort zone to the endangered dolphins and dugong are quite common.
+The regions across the archipelago are the comfort zone for the endangered dolphins, and dugongs are pretty common.
 The most significant island, Dahlak Kebir, is the home to the stunted form of the gazelle of Soemmerring.

-From the Massawa city, it is easy to hire a boat for traveling around or visiting the Dahlak Archipelago (such as the traditional boat for fishing, Sambuchi).
-Out of 209 islands has a population of 2,500 people, only ten are populated, who set the current lifestyle of camels, herding goats, and fishing.
-The amazing culture of the people living there and the striking perfect beaches, the islands are the best places for diving underwater, apart from the Semite ruins, notably on Isratu, Nora, and Shumma for Dissei, Madote, and bottle divers for the others.
-To the Southside, Assab has a lot of beaches where you can go swimming.
+From Massawa city, it is easy to hire a boat for traveling around or visiting the Dahlak Archipelago (such as the traditional boat for fishing).
+Out of 209 islands, which have a population of 2,500, only ten are populated, which set the current lifestyle of camels, herding goats, and fishing.
+With the fantastic culture of the people living there and the striking perfect beaches, the islands are the best places for diving underwater, apart from the Semite ruins, notably on Isratu, Nora, and Shumma for Dettei, Madote, and bottle divers for the others.